-As part of the 2018 Long term plan process, Council’s focus was on making sure we balance spending, and live within our financial constraints.
-We heard community concerns about affordability and we put a strong focus on a financially sustainable approach and spending less in order to pay back more debt.
+As part of the 2018 Long term plan process, our focus was on making sure we balance spending, and live within our financial constraints.
+We heard community concerns about affordability and put a strong focus on a financially sustainable approach and spending less to pay back more debt.
 The focus of the financial strategy is a reduced capital investment programme focused on infrastructure that supports resilience and agreed growth.
 By managing operating and capital expenditure at sustainable levels, borrowings and rates increases can be balanced while making sure the cost of major assets is spread over the time.

 To stay up-to-date with what’s happening in your town centre, follow our Facebook page, sign up to our weekly e-newsletter Everything Kāpiti and save this page to your favourites.

 WHAT OTHER PROJECTS ARE HAPPENING IN THE TOWN CENTRE?